joar7160-byte/threat-hunting-Import-Export-Compromise/README.md

 Answer: "ARP.EXE" -a

 🚩 4.
-Malware Staging Directory
-Identify the PRIMARY staging directory where malware was stored
+Malware Staging Directory: Identify the PRIMARY staging directory where malware was stored

 `````kql
 DeviceProcessEvents